loadsys/CakePHP-Shell-Scripts/README.md

 Intended to serve as a convenience method for executing phpunit since it's callable from your host machine and will execute tests inside of vagrant in that case.

 It can also take a partial filename as an argument and run the corresponding test case directly.
-This mode of uses is intended to be paired with a file watcher, like [kicker](https://github.com/alloy/kicker), [grunt](http://gruntjs.com/) or [efsw](https://bitbucket.org/SpartanJ/efsw).
-When a source file or its test case counterpart is changed, the tests for that single file can be executed.
+This mode of use is intended to be paired with a file watcher, like [kicker](https://github.com/alloy/kicker), [grunt](http://gruntjs.com/) or [efsw](https://bitbucket.org/SpartanJ/efsw).
+When a source file or its test case counterpart is changed, the tests for that single file can be executed automatically inside the VM.

 ## License